 5. Have a follow up

-It’s easy to fix in your mind that a sales call isn’t all about you.
+It’s easy to fix in your mind that a sales call is all about you.
 Actually, it’s about your customer.
 Remember you are there to help and serve.
 If you can’t solve their problem right there and then make sure you arrange a follow up.
-Whether this is emailing further details, sending a sample or simply arranging another call in a few weeks when it might be a better time for them to consider your product/service.
+Whether this is emailing further details, sending a sample or simply arranging another call when it might be a better time for them to consider your product/service.

 The best thing about a follow up is it gives you another opportunity to contact your customer.
 They’ve given you permission to contact them again so next time you call you can simply say ‘I’ve just giving you a quick call like I promised’.
 What a perfect way to start a sales conversation.